Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 2. Bypass GS stack protection
 3. Bypass SMEP
 4. Putting it all together

 ## Analyzing the vulnerability
-Finding the vulnerable function is not interesting in HEVD because the driver is filled with debug prints, so we'll skip it and go directly to that function.
+Finding the vulnerable function is not interesting in HEVD because the driver is filled with debug prints that spoil it, so we'll skip it and go directly to that function.
 The decompiled function is pretty straight forward:
 ![](/assets/images/bof_gs/bufferOverflowGS_internal_decompilation.jpg)